Hermitage of Santa María de Lara: Theft and recovery of two reliefs

-Connected historic persons
+Medieval donors

 Lady Flammola

 An inscription carved on the right side of the triumphal arch within the church mentions a Lady Flammola.
 Translations of the inscription differ, but it is believed that the Latin text, which reads + OC EXIGUUM EXIGUA OFF(ERO) D(E)O FLAMMOLA VOTUM, means, "Flammola, the least of the least, makes this promised offering to God" (an alternate translation is, "This small gift the Lady Flammola offers to God").

 Dona Lambra, as modern historians now call this Lady Flammola, may have ordered the restoration of the church in the 10th century and supported it with money she donated.
 But, as numerous women dating from that period bore the same name, without a more accurate dating of the inscription scholars have been unable to determine precisely which Flammola ordered the restoration.

 Fernán González family

-Muniadona features in an early document from 967 AD, which records her giving a donation to the church.
+Muniadona features in an early document from 967, which records her giving a donation to the church.
 Muniadona was the mother of Count Fernán González of Castile (who at that point ruled over Castile).

 Fernán González of Castile, the first independent count of Castile, was closely linked to the church, which is evident for three reasons.
 First, he was a member of the influential Lara family, and shares his name with the church.
 He grew up in, and later commanded, the castle of Lara, which is visible from Santa María de Lara with favourable weather.
 He was buried in the monastery of San Pedro de Arlanza, which at that point owned Santa María de Lara.